ABA Therapy

 How does ABA Therapy Work?

 ABA provides a engaging and effective way to help kids with autism understand the effects of their actions and behaviors.
-With a combination of evidence-based techniques, positive reinforcement, and experimentation, ABA can help kids with autism learn, develop, and act in a way that’s best for them.
+With a combination of evidence-based techniques, positive reinforcement.
+ABA can help kids with autism learn, develop, and act in a way that’s best for them.

 Skills ABA Therapy Can Help Address